1i1ys/1i1ys/README.md

 ## what i'm looking for:
-* 4-8 month Co-op position
+* 4-8 month co-op position